• Menu

 Flowers At The Green Pools – William Bay, Australia

-The Tingle Tree Forest - Valley of the Giants, Australia
+A Moment of Quiet in the Forest - Valley of the Giants, Australia

-The Tingle Tree Forest – Valley of the Giants, Australia
+A Moment of Quiet in the Forest – Valley of the Giants, Australia

 Our visit to the prison was in a most unique fashion… On Friday nights, the prison is open late into the evening and the tours take a more interesting turn as the lights in the facility are lit only minimally and each visitor is provided a small flashlight to provide all of the lumination for the prison… The guides provide the rest of the ambiance as we walked through the facility after dark, with only our guide’s stories and the absolute minimum of light from the tiny pinky sized flashlights of our group to light the way.